goodwinmcd/coding-challenge/README.md

 The application architecture is straight forward.
 It has a controller, service (AKA logic), and repository layer.
 There is a single controller with a corresponding service and repo for performing CRUD operations on a referral.
+The service layer prevents the controllers from getting bloated as features are added to the application.
+The repository layer is only concerned with database actions.
+The service layer also prevents the repo layer from becoming bloated with business logic in the future.
+This separation of concerns allows the app to be more maintainable in the future.

 The application was simple enough to not use any advanced design patterns.
 IOC/DI was the only notable pattern I used.